- Service Learning at Tutoring and Mentoring Programs

 The Community Renaissance Program is a Student-Community partnership program designed to address the needs of Seton Hall University’s neighboring urban communities.
 Using a comprehensive and interdisciplinary model, a steering committee of community and University representatives identifies community building projects and outlines implementation plans.
 Through service learning courses and volunteer programs, faculty, staff and students conduct projects with community partners.
 Selection of sites and training occurs at the beginning of the semester, with 10 weeks of programming following that, ending before final exams.

 Freshmen taking the first University signature core course (CORE 1101) can select a section that incorporates the service learning tutoring and mentoring program.
-For fall 2008 service learning courses, check with online course listing under “CORE 1101” and look for the Service Learning designation.
+For service learning courses, check with online course listing under “CORE 1101” and look for the Service Learning designation.

 As part of our Service Learning Career Ladder (SLCL), students may also look to be involved in the spring semester and beyond.